 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-East Asian Studies students often pursue language study and other coursework through the following exchange programs:
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+East Asian Languages and Cultures students often pursue language study and other coursework through the following exchange programs

 - Nagoya-IU (Japan)